Cosmian/mse-home-cli/documentation/docs/getting_started.md

 ]
 ```

-This project also contains a test directory enabling you to test this project locally without any MSE consideration and enabling the sgx operator to test the deployed application.
+This project also contains a test directory enabling you to test this project locally without any MSE consideration and enabling the SGX operator to test the deployed application.

 !!! warning "Compatibility with WSGI/ASGI"

     To be compliant with MSE your Python application must be an [ASGI](https://asgi.readthedocs.io) or [WSGI](https://wsgi.readthedocs.io) application.
 It is not possible to deploy a standalone Python program.
     In the next example, this documentation will describe how to deploy Flask applications.
-You also can use other ASGI applications, for instance: FastAPI.
+You can also use other ASGI applications, for instance: FastAPI.

 !!!
 Examples